What’s the Difference Between Alpacas and Llamas?

 Another vital difference between alpacas and llamas is their purpose.
 Llamas are larger animals bred for their ability to carry heavy loads for the most part.

 Llamas were used as pack animals in mines during the Spanish conquest and were responsible for bringing ore down from the mountains.
-In a somewhat limited capacity, their wool serves a good purpose in producing textiles.
+Their wool serves a good purpose in producing textiles in a somewhat limited capacity.

 On the other hand, alpacas are far smaller than camels, so they do not make magnificent pack animals.

-Instead, they have a very fine and silky coat that one can weave into comfortable and warm textiles.
+Instead, they have a very fine and silky coat that one can weave into comfortable, warm textiles.
 They are trimmed once a year at this point.

 In the many different markets across the Andes, one may find alpaca textiles in abundant supply, and the indigenous peoples like the Inca regularly consumed alpaca meat, a source of protein that is low in fat and almost sweet in flavor.